What is sleep apnea?

 It is also important to treat sleep apnea because a good night’s sleep will make you more productive at work.
 If you lack sleep, you have difficulty concentrating an even the task of writing a 500-word article seems too tedious already.

-On another note, asking specialists to treat sleep apnea results to better mood and less anxiety.
+On another note, asking specialists to treat sleep apnea results in a better mood and less anxiety.
 Because you had sufficient rest, you will be less irritable and more approachable.

 Benefits to Your Loved Ones